-Wilma Kirsten holds two science degrees and works as a Nutrition Consultant and health writer.
+Wilma Kirsten holds two honours science degrees and is currently studying towards an M.Sc (Master of Science) in Mental Health.
+She works as a Nutrition Consultant and published author.
 She is a Member of NHS Directory of Complementary Therapists, qualified Master NLP (Neuro Linguistic Programming) Practitioner, a full member of BANT (British Association for Nutrition and Lifestyle Medicine), and registered with the Complementary & Natural Healthcare Council (CNHC).

 Read about her in the February 2014 issue of The Oxford Times Magazine (Oxfordshire)

 Her field of expertise include:

 - hormone imbalances, which focuses on PMS symptoms and relief

 - B.Sc(Hons) Molecular Cell Biology and Health Sciences

 - Master NLP Practitioner

 - Is the author of the book: Ideal Plate Composition – Choose Food to Help You Be Your Best Self

 - Is the Consultant Nutritionist for award winning The Musical Theatre Academy (MTA) in London